2023 Conference – Tampa

 Conference Panelists

-The Rev. Carola von Wrangel, Food for the Poor
+The Rev. Carola von Wrangel, Manager of Episcopal Partnerships, Food for the Poor

 The Rev. Carola von Wrangel serves with Food For The Poor, a relief and development ministry focused on the Caribbean and Latin America.
 She spends time in the countries where FFTP is active, learning and listening to the people.
 She also speaks in Episcopal churches and organizations about global mission work and the transformation that comes from responding to God’s call to serve the poor.